patalanostefano/RLFINDQNtorch/README.md

 # RLFINDQNtorch
- dqn for stock trading using yfinance and pytorch
+ DQN based Reinforcement Learning for stock trading using yfinance and pytorch